hernanescu/notion-gmail/README.md

 1. Authenticate with Gmail (first run will require browser authorization)
 2. Scan for new newsletters from configured senders
 3. Process and categorize the content
+4. Extract original source URLs when available
+5. Generate summaries (if LLM is enabled)
-4. Create Notion pages with structured formatting
+6. Create Notion pages with structured formatting
-5. Track processed emails to avoid duplicates
+7. Track processed emails to avoid duplicates

 ## Configuration